 Here are some artsy suggestions for resolutions to match your natural habit tendency and give you a bit of an edge to succeed.

 Upholders are very good at following rules and guidelines.
 They want to know what is expected of them, and they thrive on meeting those expectations and following through with what they have decided to do.
 Good artsy resolutions for Upholders include:

 If you are an artist yourself, this could include posting pictures of your work on social media, doing a sketchbook page every day, or sight-reading a new piece on your instrument daily.
-However, if you are not an artist, you could do things such as picking a quote of the day and writing it in a pretty notebook, starting a blog and posting a reflection daily, or reading an article on DailyArt magazine and discussing it in one of our social media channels.
+However, if you are not an artist, you could do things such as picking a quote of the day and writing it in a pretty artsy notebook, starting a blog and posting a reflection daily or reading an article in DailyArt Magazine and discussing it in one of our social media channels.

 Questioners tend to meet inner expectations easily, but resist outer expectations unless they are convinced that they make sense.
 Interestingly, Questioners make up the larger percent of the population.
 The key for Questioners to keeping goals is to consider what their justifications are for deciding on their resolutions.
 If their reason is good enough, they will stick with their resolutions no matter what.
 Good artsy resolutions for Questioners include:

 If you have a topic that has interested you for a while don’t put off learning about it.
 Here are some artsy book suggestions, reviewed by the writers at DailyArt Magazine.

 If you have been thinking that you should learn more about art, pick a time period that interests you and go for it!
 Here are some reasons why you should learn about art and here are some course ideas.